pieterbreed/tappit/README.md

   (ok! (integer?
 10) "10 is an integer")
   (ok! (string?
 "10") "\"10\" is a string")

   (ok!
-0 "zero is true" :todo "bonus - quite a lot like ruby") (ok! nil "nil is true" :skip "not possible in this universe"))
+0 "zero is true" :todo "be more like python") (ok! nil "nil is true" :skip "not possible in this universe"))
 $ doc/example1.boot
 1..15